renesas-rz/rzg_trusted-firmware-a/docs/plat/rz-g3s.rst

 Build Options:
 ~~~~~~~~~~~~~~

-If a debug build with logging is required then set DEBUG=1 and set LOG_LEVEL to the desired verbosity.
+Modify LOG_LEVEL to change to the desired verbosity.

 +--------------+-------------------------------------------+
 | Build option | Details                                   |